ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 }
 ~~~

+Context ID: This value indicates that the datagram contains a sequence number and the format of the data that follows
+the sequence number.

 Sequence Number: Unsigned integer of size specified in registration, indicates the transmission order of the datagagram.

 Inner Data: The datagram payload with a format indicated by the Inner Context ID associated with this context.

 # Security Considerations

-Users of the sequence number extension typically maintain a reordering buffer, a maliscious endpoint might assign
+Users of the sequence number extension typically maintain a reordering buffer, a malicious endpoint might assign
 sequence numbers out-of-order so that the receiver attempts to buffer as many datagrams as possible.